Do you know the only thing that is missing in Bolinao? It’s YOU! Visit now! Visit #BoliNOW

 Aside from some carinderias that we tried in the town, you may want to try Bicol Express Restaurant.
 It is the only eatery in Patar beach that serves affordable delicious food.
 Their seafood Kare-Kare and Bicol Express are delightful.
 Also, don’t forget to dine at Giant Taklobo.

 All the food that we tried here tasted so good that we went there for dinner twice.
-Their Inihaw na Sungayan is one of the best grilled fish dishes I’ve ever tasted.
+One of the best grilled fish dishes I’ve ever tasted was their Inihaw na Sungayan.
 Moreover, the couple who owns the place is very generous, they even gave us sweet mangoes fresh from their backyard when we dined there.

 I have high hopes that one day Bolinao will be one of the top tourist destinations not only in Luzon but in the entire country.
-I believe that this can easily be achieved if the local government of Pangasinan becomes more active promoting their province.
+If the local government of Pangasinan becomes more active promoting their province, this can be achieve.

 Bolinao has premiere beaches to offer, affordable tours and accommodation — even delicious food.
 As for interesting places to visit, they also have plenty of them: from having one of the cleanest rivers in the Philippines to a number of beautiful falls and to even having a centuries-old church and lighthouse.
 Truly, Bolinao has all the makings to be at par with the rest of the famous tourist spots in the Philippines.